I have developed dozens of cheesecakes over the years. At one point, I even launched a cheesecake company.

 Refrigerator cheesecakes can be dynamite.
 If you love creamy, silky, and light, this style cheesecake will definitely ring your holiday bells.
 And although unbaked cheesecakes are just as glamorous as their baked cousins, they are close to fool-proof to make.
 No trepidation over baking time or telltale cracks.

 But there is a potential issue with this type of dessert: a considerable portion of the volume consists of meringue (or sometimes whipped cream)–which as you know has very little flavor.
 To balance that, the flavor element of the dessert must pack a double punch.

 This is where Spiced Pumpkin Maple Butter comes it.
 It is essentially pureed pumpkin, reduced to a flavor-packed paste with sugar, maple syrup, and spices.
-It is incredibly delicious—the perfect flavor element for a no-bake cheesecake.
+Pumpkin Butter is incredibly delicious—the perfect flavor element for a no-bake cheesecake.

 Dreamy, Creamy Pumpkin Butter Cheesecake

-This is a new-fangled, old-fashioned refrigerator (no-bake) cheesecake lightened with a billowy meringue.
+This is a new-fangled, old-fashioned refrigerator (no-bake) pumpkin butter cheesecake lightened with a billowy meringue.
 A judicious amount of gelatin is used to help the cheesecake hold its shape.